mdtanker/polartoolkit/README.md

 ## What _PolarToolkit_ is for:

 - download commonly used datasets related to Antarctica, Greenland and the Arctic
-- making publication-quality maps and cross-sections
+- making publication-quality maps and cross-sections, with some limited support outside of polar regions
 - interactively explore data and define geographic regions
 - plotting and working with data in projected coordinates (meters) in either EPSG 3031 or 3413, for the South and North hemispheres, respectively
 - mostly focused on regularly gridded (interpolated) datasets, with some support for discrete (un-gridded) data